 The staff and Board of Education at Wellington-Napoleon R-IX High School believe that the education of students is our number one goal.
 To obtain this end, we must make sure that the emphasis both during school and after school hours is to give our students the opportunity to be successful.
 We believe to be successful; a student must take every possible step towards a passing grade in all classes that they are enrolled in.
 If this priority is to become a reality, new steps must be taken to place more emphasis on the classroom performance.
 Extra-curricular activities are important, but a student's education has to be our main focus.
 Eligibility will be gained or lost on a semester basis.
-If a student fails 2 or more classes then he/she will not be allowed to participate in or attend activities, nor will he/she be allowed to be a part of any organizations at school.
+Per MSHSAA by-laws a student must pass 80% of offered coursework to be eligible for activities.
+This would result in a student passing a minimum of 6/7 offered course to maintain eligibility.
+If a student fails more than one course then he/she will not be allowed to participate in or attend activities, nor will he/she be allowed to be a part of any organizations at school.
+This pertains to both MSHSAA and non-MSHSAA activities and events.
 Students must also maintain the citizen standards (see below) to be eligible to participate.